 To implement this, we define a set of \textbf{tools}, each of which is a pre-defined function from \citet{akyurek2025TTT} that transforms data or specifies training parameters.
 These include: \begin{itemize}[left=0pt, itemsep=0pt] \item \textbf{Data augmentations:} rotations, flips, reflections, transpositions, resizing operations (e.g., changing grid resolution), and chained or repeated transformations. \item \textbf{Optimization parameters:} learning rate, number of training epochs, and whether the loss is computed over all tokens or only output tokens. \end{itemize}

-The model is prompted with a task's few-shot demonstrations and generates a self-edit, which in this case is a specification of which tools to invoke and how to configure them, as shown in Figure~\ref{fig:arc_inner_loop}.
-This self-edit is then applied to adapt the model via LoRA-based finetuning.
-The adapted model is evaluated on the held-out test input, and the result determines the reward for training the self-edit generation policy.
+The model is prompted with a task's few-shot demonstrations to generate a self-edit, which in this case is a specification of which tools to invoke and how to configure them, as shown in Figure~\ref{fig:arc_inner_loop}.
+The self-edit is then applied to adapt the model via LoRA finetuning.
+The adapted model is evaluated on the held-out test input, and the result determines the reward for the self-edit generation.